mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 allowed to execute other operations not associated with the transaction.

+Since ``withTransaction`` includes logic to retry transactions and commits, drivers MUST apply timeouts per `Client Side Operations Timeout: Convenient Transactions API
+<../client-side-operations-timeout/client-side-operations-timeout.rst#convenient-transactions-api>`__.
-Since ``withTransaction`` includes logic to retry transactions and commits, drivers MUST enforce a 120-second timeout to limit retry behavior and safeguard applications from long-running (or infinite) retry loops.
+If ``timeoutMS`` is unset for a ``withTransaction`` call, drivers MUST enforce a 120-second timeout to limit retry behavior and safeguard applications from long-running (or infinite) retry loops.
 Drivers SHOULD use a monotonic clock to determine elapsed time.

 If an UnknownTransactionCommitResult error is encountered for a commit, the driver MUST retry the commit if and only if the error is not MaxTimeMSExpired